 The Cambridge Advanced Writing Marking scheme covers fours areas and here we will take a look at how each one reflects what people have written.
 Each element is 5 marks, with a total of 20 marks for each writing task.

 The four areas are as follows.

 What is each component about?

 This is a measure of how well you have done what you were asked to do.
 In other words, did you answer the question?
-A score of 3-5 here show that a candidate did answer a question from reasonably well to very well.
-As defined in the Cambridge Advanced Writing Marking scheme the person you are writing for would be informed or gain knowledge from the answer.
+A score of 3-5 here shows that a candidate did answer a question from reasonably well to very well.
+In the Cambridge Advanced Writing Marking scheme the person you are writing for would be informed or gain knowledge from the answer.

 A score below 3 shows a candidate did not answer the question properly and contains a lot of irrelevant information.
-This typically occurs when some of the information is not included in an answer or through misunderstanding the task and not answering the question.
+This typically occurs when some of the information is not missing from an answer or through misunderstanding the task and not answering the question.

 • Communicative Achievement